Open science and research

 When researchers share knowledge and data as early as possible in the research process with all relevant actors it helps diffuse the latest knowledge.
 And when partners from across academia, industry, public authorities and citizen groups are invited to participate in the research and innovation process, creativity and trust in science increases.

-European Commission shares its policies and plans in open science page.
+European Commission shares its policies and plans on their open science page.
 The main ambitions of EU’s open science policy are:

 1. Open data: FAIR (Findable, Accessible, Interoperable and Re-usable data) and open data sharing should become the default for the results of EU-funded scientific research.